Fuel sales rise and distributors' profit increases - News

 In EPE’s assessment, “the Brazilian fuel market is on its path of recovery, remaining above pre-pandemic levels since June 2021”.

-The company responsible for the energy data also says that diesel played a fundamental role in increasing sales and is explained by the “strong performance of the agricultural, mining and e-commerce sectors”.
+The company responsible for the energy data also says that diesel played a fundamental role in increasing sales, which is explained by the “strong performance of the agricultural, mining and e-commerce sectors”.

-EPE justifies the drop in ethanol sales by saying that the “good moment for sugar on the international market” and the drop in sugarcane production due to frost or lack of rain have made it difficult for the product to reach gas stations from Brazil.
+The EPE justifies the drop in ethanol sales saying that the “good moment for sugar on the international market” and the drop in sugarcane production due to frost or lack of rain have made it difficult for the product to reach the gas stations.
+Brazil.

-For 2022, the state-owned company believes that the evolution of the resumption of economic activity will increase the use of diesel oil by 1.0% and gasoline use by 1.1%.
+For 2022, the state-owned company believes that the evolution of the resumption of economic activity will increase the use of diesel oil by 1% and by 1.1% that of gasoline.

 After falling in 2021, ethanol is expected to sell 6.7% more.
-QAV, according to the projection, will continue to rise, with 31% more demand. and LPG will rise by 0.9%.
+QAV, according to projections, will continue to rise, with 31% more demand, and LPG will rise by 0.9%.